 They no longer have to lose time trying to coordinate different organizational preferences, either.
 By letting each team work the way that works best for them and their clients, they can minimize distractions and focus on making progress.
 With all of their tasks and timings outlined, “everyone has a better sense of what to do without in-depth explanations and discussions,” Rebecca said.
 “They know how their responsibilities fit into the larger scheme, and they can see what everyone else is doing.”

-Managers are also finding that using Teamwork Projects makes it easier to communicate best practices to their team members.
+Managers are also finding that using Teamwork makes it easier to communicate best practices to their team members.
 Tools like task templates give them the ability to imbed reference documents, SOPs, and preferred task progression directly into workflows.
 Best practices are reinforced by simply following the task list.

-One benefit Rebecca hadn’t anticipated was the way Teamwork Projects supported staff development, especially in the performance of their project managers.
+One benefit Rebecca hadn’t anticipated was the way Teamwork supported staff development, especially in the performance of their project managers.
 As some of their PMs experimented to find ways to increase efficiency, Teamwork gave them to the tools to create a process, clearly present it to the team, and then have data to use for adjustments if needed.

-“Teamwork Projects didn’t automatically give our PMs better skills.
+“Teamwork didn’t automatically give our PMs better skills.
 They still needed to invest the time to really create good processes and find the right software features to support them.
 But once they got that right, having the ability to plan it and automate it let them focus on fine-tuning instead of last-minute overhauls,” she said.

-We’ve really ramped up our best practices and standards, and it’s extending out to all parts of our business as we get better training and find new ways to leverage the features.
+"We’ve really ramped up our best practices and standards, and it’s extending out to all parts of our business as we get better training and find new ways to leverage the features.
 Any business that is serious about scaling shouldn’t hesitate to start using Teamwork."

 Start working together beautifully.
-See how Teamwork can help your team with our 30-day free trial.
+See how Teamwork.com can help your team with our 30-day free trial.